 One of the latest trends in makeup is colour changing makeup.
 Sounds super modern and cool, well let’s see.
-Barry M is one of these brands to jump on the bandwagon.
+Barry M is one of these brands to jump on the bandwagon, and they were one of the first.
 They have come out with colour changing lipstick.
+Too Faced has recently followed with their own colour changing lip balm.
+You can read my review here.
 I can already think of a few people that would love that!
 If makeup wasn’t fun enough for you, it certainly is now.

 There are 3 shades in this collection, green, blue and yellow.
 You’re probably thinking those colours sound pretty out there, well, they are, that is until you apply the lipstick to your lips.
 That’s when the magic happens and the colour turns into a personalised shade of pink.
 Does it get neater than that?!
 You are probably wondering how that works.
 I’ve done a little digging to get to the bottom of it.

 Barry M claims the lipstick reacts to the alkaline in your lips to turn your it into a perfect personalised shade of pink.
 It sounds truly magical.
 However, due to my amazing nature of being a sceptic, I decided to dip a bit deeper.

 It turns out that there’s no magic involved but more like an ingredient that makes the lipstick remain colourless until it’s exposed to moisture.
 This ingredient is called Red 27/CI 45410.
 (This ingredient is safe and has been approved by the FDA to use in cosmetics apart from eye cosmetics.)